jkueh/startracker/README.md

 Where "consignmentNumber" is the consignment number, or tracking code of the package being delivered to you.

 *NIX Users that have a valid ruby binary in `/usr/bin/ruby`, you can use `./startracker.rb [consignmentNumber]`

+Automation:
+If you're using a *NIX machine, you can use `while true; do sleep 30;clear;./startracker.rb [consignmentNumber];done` to keep it running in your terminal, and update itself every 30 seconds (change the interval as you see fit).

+Planned features:
+* More command-line arguments, such as putting the check into loop mode.